pyroscope/rtorrent-ps/README.rst

     ~/src/rtorrent-ps/docker/launch-on-stretch.sh

 Incidentally, that script is also a condensed version of the `DebianInstallFromSource`_ instructions.
-Such a container instance can also be used to test out experimental configurations and such, without any impact on your main installation.
+Another use for such a container instance is testing out experimental configurations and such, without any impact on your main installation.

 To help out other users, you can add your own content with configuration tricks and the like to the